google/pytype/docs/developers/overlays.md

 of abstract.Module that [overrides][member-conversion] member lookup so that when a member name is present in the overlay map, the representation of that member is constructed by calling the constructor specified in the map.
-The constructor can be any Python object that accepts two arguments, the member name and the VM instance, and returns an abstract.AtomicAbstractValue instance.
+The constructor can be any callable that accepts a VM instance and returns an abstract.AtomicAbstractValue instance.

 ## Adding an overlay